davidaq/aq-web-front-node/README.md

  - Please do not define a module named `View`, it will mess up React Support.
  - Do not name variable as `$$$AWF$$$`, which is used by the AWF framework.
  - Module names do not include anything after `.`, `app/Mod.A.js` should be imported as `Mod`.
-   And so `app/Mod.A.js` will conflict with `app/Mod.B.jsx`, and will cause an link error.
+   So `app/Mod.A.js` will conflict with `app/Mod.B.jsx`, and will cause an link error.
  - Circular import is not allowed.
 A link error will occur if done so.